lartist/carbooking/README.md

 #Required stack
 1. php 8.1
-2. mysql 5.7
-3. symfony cli (optional)
+2. symfony cli (optional)
+3. docker
+4. composer
+5. yarn

-# Environment variable
+#Environment variable
 Use default ones in .env or create .env.local and override as you need Don't forget to configure a valid MAILER_DSN so that you can receive automatic emails.

 #Installation
-1. Clone the project
-2. Run composer install
+1. Run composer install
-3. yarn install
+2. yarn install
-4. yarn encore prod
+3. yarn encore prod
-5. bin/console doctrine:database:create
+4. docker compose up --remove-orphans -d
-6. bin/console doctrine:migrations:migrate
+5. bin/console doctrine:migrations:migrate
-7. bin/console doctrine:fixtures:load --no-interaction --append
+6. bin/console doctrine:fixtures:load --no-interaction --append
-8. symfony run
+7. symfony serve

 #Default user account
 Since you ran fixtures command you can log in as (user/password)